DevExpress/devextreme-documentation/api-reference/_hidden/dxFileManagerContextMenu/items/items.md

 ---

-The **FileManager** widget allows you to add default and create custom context menu items.
+The **FileManager** UI component allows you to add default and custom context menu items.

 ---